fionc/a8-builing-applications/README.md

-This is my link to my shinyapp project
+This is my link to my [shinyapp](https://fionc.shinyapps.io/a8-builing-applications/)

 ##### 1. Did you receive any help from others (classmates, etc)?
 If so, please list who.